Web Programming

 • More focused on end users and tailoring systems to satisfy the needs of end users.

-Students in this career path will focus on:
+Students in this career path will focus on the following:

 • Developing skills and expertise to improve the user’s experience when interacting with information systems via web interfaces.